dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 1. If the server running EmrEtlRunner and StorageLoader is compromised, the AWS credentials in your configuration files will give the attacker only limited powers over your AWS account
 2. If you hire an external resource to install Snowplow for you, again this approach limits their access to and control over your AWS account

-**Disclaimer: While Snowplow Analytics Ltd are happy to provide these security instructions, we will not be liable for any issues caused by their full or partial implementation on your Amazon Web Services account.
+**Disclaimer: While Snowplow Analytics Ltd are happy to provide these instructions, we will not be liable for any issues caused by their full or partial implementation on your Amazon Web Services account.
 If in doubt, please consult an independent AWS security expert.**

 ## 1. Setup the IAM group